coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 - "Civilization had too many rules for me, so I did my best to rewrite them" - Bill Cosby

-## Rules that chage the rules
+## Rules that change the rules

 - "I can’t give you a sure fire formula for success, but I can give you a formula for failure: try to please everybody all the time." - Herbert Bayard Swope

 ## Pessimism: Defining the nightmare

-- "Action may not always bring happiness, but there is no happiness without action." —BENJAMIN DISRAELI
+- "Action may not always bring happiness, but there is no happiness without action." — Benjamin Disraeli
 - To do or not to do?
 To try or not to try?
 Most people will vote no, whether they consider themselves brave or not.
 Uncertainty and the prospect of failure can be very scary noises in the shadows.
 Most people will choose unhappiness over uncertainty.

 ## Uncovering feat disguised as optimism